Menu

 Paul Preuss

-Re-entry follows biologist Phil Holder back to the planet Darwin, where entire continents have been made over as simulacra of a prehistoric Earth, complete with megafauna.
-Wormholes access the multiverse and can be used for a kind of time travel: Holder arranges to arrive in Darwin in a parallel universe, decades earlier than his personal present, where he intends to become his own tutor and prevent himself—in that universe, at least—from becoming the self he despises.
+Re-entry follows biologist Phil Holder to the planet Darwin, where entire continents have been terraformed to imagine the prehistoric Earth, complete with megafauna.
+Wormholes access the multiverse and can be used for time travel.
+Holder arranges to arrive in Darwin before his earlier self grew up; he intends to become his own tutor and prevent himself—in that universe, at least—from becoming the self he despises.

 “Swift and ingenious.”
 Theodore Sturgeon

-The Gates of Heaven describes a similar wormhole, which leaves the spaceship Actis stranded on an Earthlike planet orbiting Tau Ceti.
-Laura McCord commands the rescue ship.
-Turns out the survivors don’t want to be rescued.
-(The title is from Milton’s Paradise Lost, but if I’d known while writing that Errol Morris would use it for his first documentary—about pet cemeteries!—I would have found a different one.)
+The Gates of Heaven describes a similar wormhole, this time one that leaves a spaceship stranded on an Earthlike planet orbiting Tau Ceti.
+Laura McCord commands the ship sent to rescue the survivors.
+Turns out they don’t want to be rescued.
+For McCord’s crew, getting out is hard to do.

 “Preuss never slackens his pace from this amazing beginning to the very last page of his solid SF adventure.” — In Print